paolomainardi/paolomainardi.com/src/content/posts/3-docker-macos/index.md

 +++
 date = "2022-12-04"
-title = "Why Docker volumes on MacOS are slow and how to fix it" slug = "docker-performance-macos" tags = ["linux", "docker", "macos"] draft = "false"
+title = "Docker volumes on MacOS are slow and how to fix it" slug = "docker-performance-macos" tags = ["linux", "docker", "macos"] draft = "false"